erunyan6/Lab_Buddy/README.md

 ## ⚠️ Disclaimer

-This project is under active development and is not yet intended for laboratory use.
+This project is under active development and is not yet intended for professional use.

 ## 👨‍💻 Auther